What is the NPS policy on commercial filming and photography?

 There are four types of fees applicable:

 - Application and Administrative Fee.
 This $200 non-refundable fee must be submitted at the time of the initial application.
-Payment must be in the form of a cashier's check or money order.

 - Monitoring Fee.
-A monitoring fee will be charged, at the park's descretion, for continual on-site monitoring of a filming project, depending on the scope of the activities.
+A monitoring fee will be charged, at the park's discretion, for continual on-site monitoring of a filming project, depending on the scope of the activities.
 A minimum $150 fee is charged for this monitoring (one employee for up to three hours or less).
 The monitoring fee will not exceed $400 per day (a day consists of a maximum of eight hours).
 Daily use in excess of eight hours will be charged at $75 per each additional hour of use.

 - Location Fee.
-Effective May 15, 2006, the National Park Service will begin charging a location fee for all commercial filming permits.
+Effective May 15, 2006, the National Park Service began charging a location fee for all commercial filming permits.
 The location fee is in addition to cost recovery charges that are already being collected.
 The NPS has adopted the BLM location fee schedule until the NPS schedule is finalized.
 The location fees for motion pictures/video are:

 1 – 10 people $150/day